itsknk/statusHTTP/README.md

 # statusHTTP
 Generate HTTP Errors with ease.

-statusHTTP is a library written in go that helps in generating HTTP errors in a simple manner.
+statusHTTP is a library written in go that helps in generating HTTP errors in a structured manner.

 ## Install
 If you don't have go installed, you can download it [here](https://golang.org/doc/install).